adilb99/TypeWriter-ButWorse/README.md

 + Extract the training.tar.gz and validation.tar.gz archives of raw .py files in the ./data directory

-+ Open extractor.py and uncomment the commented code in the ``` main ``` function to extract and vectorize data from .py files
++ Currently, ``` main ``` function in the extractor.py uses pre-processed pickles of data in the ./pickles directory.
+Run extractor.py to use those pickles and convert them to .npy files that can be used by the model.

-+ Alternatively, keep the code commented and run it as is to use/open pickles of already extracted code. (in the ./pickles directory)
++ Alternatively, comment/uncomment parts of the code in the ``` main ``` function as specified inside of it to run extraction on the raw .py files extracted earlier.

-+ Adjust the directory path in the code to store .npy files after processing.
++ Then, it should create necessary .npy files in the newly made ./numpy directory

-+ The .npy files are then ready to be used by the model
++ The .npy files are then ready to be used by the model.

 ### Running the model:
-+ Change the paths and configurations in your config file.
++ Change the paths and configurations in the config.json file.

 + Run the model:
 ```python3 main.py -config [path_to_config_file]```